iamjaredwalters/dtss/README.md

 1. Move ***display-shows*** folder into your WP plugin directory
   * Activate the plugin in your dashboard
 1. Install the [WordPress Importer](https://wordpress.org/plugins/wordpress-importer/) plugin
 * Follow instructions from the Tools -> Import screen to import the included XML file.
-Be sure you check "download and import file attachments
+Be sure you check "download and import file attachments"
 1. In the WordPress dashboard navigate to Appearance -> Customize, choose Static Front Page and select Home from the dropdown then save

 ### Twenty Fifteen Child Theme